michaeltouati/AMoRE/readme.md

 # AMoRE

 Angular Momentum model Of Relativistic Electron beam transport (AMoRE) is a Fortran code parallelized using OpenMP for fast simulations of laser-generated relativistic electron beam transport in solids or dense plasmas.
-It computes the two first angular moments of the exact relativistic Vlasov-Fokker-Planck-Belaiev-Budker kinetic equation completed with the Minerbo maximum angular entropy closure and coupled to Maxwell equations in the quasi-static approximation considering time scales during which the return current has already set up.
-It thus takes into account collective effects with the self-generated electromagnetic fields as well as collisional effects with the slowing down of the electrons in collisions with plasmons, bound and free electrons and their angular scattering on both ions and electrons.
-This model allows for fast computations while keeping describing the relativistic beam phase-space evolution.
+It computes the two first angular moments of the exact relativistic Vlasov-Fokker-Planck-Belaiev-Budker kinetic equation completed with the Minerbo maximum angular entropy closure and coupled to Magneto-Hydrodynamic equations considering time scales during which the return current has already set up.
+It thus takes into account collective effects with the self-generated electromagnetic fields as well as collisional effects with the slowing down of beam electrons in collisions with plasmons, bound and free electrons and their angular scattering on both ions and electrons.
+This model allows for fast computations while also describing the relativistic beam electron phase-space evolution.
 More pieces of information can be found in my [PhD manuscript](https://tel.archives-ouvertes.fr/tel-01238782/document) and in this [peer-reviewed article](https://iopscience.iop.org/article/10.1088/1367-2630/16/7/073014/pdf).
 Citations to these references are recommended and appreciated for publications of scientific results using AMoRE in peer-reviewed journals.

 # Compiling the code

-Modify the [makefile](https://github.com/michaeltouati/AMoRE/blob/main/Makefile) as a function of the wished compilation options and the compilers installed on your computer and then type :
+Modify the [makefile](https://github.com/michaeltouati/AMoRE/blob/main/Makefile) as a function of the Fortran compiler installed on your computer and then type
 ```sh
 make
 ```

 # Running a simulation

-Fill the wished input-deck [init_parameters](https://github.com/michaeltouati/AMoRE/blob/main/init_parameters) (all parameters are described inside) and type :
+Fill the input-deck [init_parameters](https://github.com/michaeltouati/AMoRE/blob/main/init_parameters) (all parameters are described inside) and type :
 ```sh
 ./amore
 ```
 # Plotting the simulation results

-Type :
+Type
 ```sh
 make plot
 ```